Exploring How Children Learn: A Faculty Spotlight on Dr. Bradley Morris

 How much real-world experience is used in your instruction and lessons?

 Our program bridges theory and practice, ensuring that students can apply what they learn in real-world settings.
 We emphasize flexible, student-centered learning, allowing each student to tailor assignments to their interests and career goals.
 Whether you’re a K-12 educator, museum exhibit designer, or corporate trainer, our courses provide practical applications that deepen understanding.
-By collaborating with classmates from diverse backgrounds, students gain valuable insights into how learning theories translate into different professional environments.
+By collaborating with classmates from different backgrounds, students gain valuable insights into how learning theories translate into different professional environments.

 What should students look for when choosing a program?
 What makes Kent State’s online degree stand out?